ryanallen/words-of-my-perfect-teacher/README.md

 > I vow to stop from now on.

-And the *Prayer of Sukhavati* says:
+And the *Prayer of Sukhāvatī* says:

 > Without a vow for the future from now on, there is no purification,
 So I make the vow for the future from now on